Refugee crisis: Support the Afghan resettlement

 Culture Mile is developing a global hub of creativity, innovation and learning to deliver economic growth and social mobility for London.
 We are responding to the needs of the creative sector and supporting creativity to flourish through a range of activities from Autumn 2020.
 These will include business support, skills development, networking, connecting potential partners and investors, public platforms and other initiatives to support innovation and raise the profile of creative businesses in Culture Mile.

 To find out about the support available to you and your business please visit our EU relations webpage.

-You will find information to help you navigate through the upcoming changes and this page will updated regularly.
+You will find information to help you navigate through the changes and this page will updated regularly.

 Cyber Griffin was founded by the City of London Police in 2017 to support businesses and individuals in the Square Mile to protect themselves from cybercrime.
 Cyber Griffin offers a range of services which are tailored to meet individual business needs.
 All services are provided free of charge and are designed to be accessible to everyone, whether they have very little knowledge of cybercrime, or are individuals who hold IT security and risk management roles.